RaymondKoopmanschap/reinforcement-learning-course/README.md

 - Q-learning and SARSA in windy grid world
 - Deep Q-network using pytorch in Cartpole balancing environment
 - Monte Carlo REINFORCE

-## Lab 3
-Implemented a curiosity-based exploration with REINFORCE and DQN from [this paper](https://arxiv.org/pdf/1705.05363.pdf)